 For morning, when the coffee wars commenced, I brought out the killer chemical concoction of all time: Starbucks Breakfast Blend instant coffee, French Vanilla Coffee-mate and Equal sweetener.
 “You like your sweets, don’t you?” commented Clem, as he pulled out a very personal macchinetta del cafe pot for steaming espresso and shared a cup with me.
 Thanks Clem.
 Even more proof that it is not only the two-wheel journey, but the friendships made that turn motorcycle camping into an enjoyable outdoor adventure.

 My mount for this trip was the 2012 Suzuki V-Strom 650.
 Though not one of the Adventure models we planned on, it’s still a great platform for motorcycle camping.
 Light, agile and fuel-efficient with comfortable ergos, the Wee Strom has enough adventure chops to get you to campsites at the end of long, dirty national forest roads.
 A set of Cortech soft saddlebags, Ventura’s Pack-Rack and Mistral I bag and a tankbag carried smaller items while my tent, sleeping bag, inflatable mattress and camp chair were Rok-Strapped to the pillion seat.

-In terms of essential gear, some things are obvious, like a tent (see review of the Redverz Series II Expedition Tent on page 106), sleeping bag, as well as food and a way to cook it.
+In terms of essential gear, some things are obvious, like a tent (read our review of the Redverz Series II Expedition Tent), sleeping bag, as well as food and a way to cook it.
 But there are a few items that make life more enjoyable.